sawebb19/350-DND/README.md

 > I need to remove a few items from the editor since they're now in the Race/Class classes.

 > We should be able to start save/load and setting up the menu items once we have subraces set up.

+> Wrote up the Load action for the Editor but I think it'll have to change with how the toString is setup rn.
+What I wrote assumes that an object can be pull out of the .char file but that's not what happens. ...Double-checked and I was right, it doesn't work with the DNDChar toString.
+It might work with default toString I'll do some more testing for that.